-Fraud Investigations: Uncovering hidden financial accounts and assets
+Fraud investigations: Uncovering hidden financial accounts and assets

 INSIGHT ARTICLE |

-Persons engaged in fraud/illegal activity have long used several methods to hide ill-gotten assets.
+Persons engaged in fraud and illegal activity have long used several methods to hide ill-gotten assets.
 Today, forensic investigators have powerful new technological tools to track and uncover these assets.
 Some specialized techniques may require digital forensic specialists; however, more basic options are also effective.
 Whether the suspected fraudster is a business partner, an employee or some other related party, the process for uncovering hidden accounts tends to follow a similar path.

 Let’s look at basic techniques first.

 The first step is to build a financial profile for the person or entity in question.
-This process involves gathering and reviewing documents and records such as tax returns, bank statements, mobile payment account history, investment account statements, credit card statements, life insurance policies, paycheck stubs, real/personal property records, lien records and any other financial-related statements for the period of time during which questionable activity is suspected.
-As these documents are being compiled, build a master list comprised of all accounts identified, including owner’s names, authorized users, associated addresses, or other account profile information.
+This process involves gathering and reviewing documents and records such as tax returns, bank statements, mobile payment account history, investment account statements, credit card statements, life insurance policies, paycheck stubs, real and personal property records, lien records and any other financial-related statements for the period of time during which questionable activity is suspected.
+As these documents are being compiled, build a master list comprised of all accounts identified, including owner’s names, authorized users, associated addresses or other account profile information.
 It is also advisable to identify potential email addresses, social media accounts and other web-based account information.

 When analyzing these documents, keep the following tips in mind: